Vice Chair, Australasia

 Leadership

-More companies are bringing HR expertise into their boardroom.
+More Australian companies are bringing HR expertise into their boardroom.
 Here are three good reasons to make your next appointment a former CHRO.

 en

-Skip to main contentTalent is a vital part of the most successful organizations’ growth strategies, so it would make sense to have HR’s expertise and diversity of perspective at the boardroom table.
+Talent is essential to the most successful companies' growth strategies.
+So it would make sense to have HR’s expertise and diversity of perspective at the boardroom table.
 Yet strategic HR experience is still a rare commodity at a corporate governance level.
-Fewer than one in ten S&P 500 Boards includes a current or former CHRO.
+Fewer than one in ten S&P 500 boards includes a current or former CHRO.

 In Australia, the proportion is likely even lower, according to Governance Australia’s Board Diversity index.
-Just 1% of board directors in 2024 have an HR or change management background, compared with the 40% coming from accounting, banking, or financial services fields.
+Just 1% of board directors in 2024 had an HR or change management background, compared with the 40% coming from accounting, banking, or financial services fields.

 “The tone comes from the top,” says Alexandra Goodfellow, Vice Chair Korn Ferry Australasia, who has been told that one reason HR leaders may not make the consideration set is their apparent lack of experience running a P&L sheet.

 But fixed terms of service for board directors can make it harder to drive significant changes to board composition, says Goodfellow.
+A third of non-executive directors in Australia’s 300 largest publicly listed companies have held their position for more than 20 years.

 “In the main, boards are embracing change and taking on a more contemporary lens.
 But the Chair of a nomination and remuneration committee is typically set for three-year terms.
 If they’re doing a decent job, they’ll be voted back in.”